YaelBenShalom/Turtlebot3-SLAM-from-scratch/trect/README.md

-# Sensing, Navigation and Machine Learning For Robotics
+# Package: trect

-- ME-495, Winter 2021
+Author: Yael Ben Shalom

-# Turtle Rect
+## Package Summary

-- A package that causes the turtlesim turtle to follow a rectangle path.
+A package that causes the turtlesim turtle to follow a rectangle path.

 ## Nodes, Library and launchfiles